-The massive inflow of refugees in 2015 and the concomitant large acceptance rates have set a whole machinery of integration measures into motion.
+The massive inflow of refugees in 2015 and the concomitant large acceptance rates have set a whole machinery of new integration measures into motion.
 The government has agreed to put up extra money for integration measures, namely 75 million euros for the integration of refugees: a major share is going into the education system to help refugee children, followed by the creation of housing, the development of welcome centres etc. In addition, 70 million euro have been dedicated to the promotion of labour market integration, be it further education and training or other support measures.
+(Berger et al 2016) In 2017, the budget for refugee integration has been raised by an additional €80 million for schools to help refugee children, also for German language courses.
+For labour market integration of refugees and persons on subsidiary protection another €80 million have been budgeted.

-(Berger et al 2016) The general understanding is that the costs of the refugee intake are substantial which can only be mitigated by investing in the refugees and their potentials such that they may help themselves and thereby contribute to economic growth as quickly as possible.
+The general understanding is that the costs of the refugee intake are substantial which can only be mitigated by investing in the refugees and their potentials such that they may help themselves and thereby contribute to economic growth as quickly as possible.

-ii) Outflow of refugees
+Outflow of refugees

 Until the fall of the Iron Curtain in 1989, asylum seekers and refugees (the majority from Eastern Europe) used Austria as a stepping stone for emigration to the traditional immigration countries overseas.
 Austria never conceived herself as an immigration country.
-Therefore an active integration scenario for refugees or immigrants was not put in place until the massive inflow of refugees from the region of former Yugoslavia in the early 1990s.
-The outflow of asylum seekers and refugees was therefore always quite high relative to the inflows.
-When looking at outflow data one has to bear in mind that no comprehensive information exists on the outflow of refugees and asylum seekers.
+Therefore an active integration scenario for refugees or immigrants was not put in place until the large inflow of refugees from the region of former Yugoslavia in the early 1990s.
+The outflow of asylum seekers and refugees was therefore always quite high relative to inflows.
+When looking for outflow data one has to bear in mind that no comprehensive information exists on the outflow of refugees and asylum seekers.
+We only have data on the voluntary outflow assisted by IOM.
+It can be taken from Table 8 that registered outflows declined in the early to mid-1990s and between 2000 and 2012: then it was on the one hand the consequence of policy changes in immigration countries - they started to recruit directly from Eastern European countries through their diplomatic representations - on the other hand refugees themselves may have preferred to stay closer to their countries of origin.